A directions hearing is a short court appearance where orders are made about what should happen next in a case.

 You should be prepared for your case to be heard on the first court date.

 You might also want to contact the employer (or their representative if they have one) and talk about what the next step should be if the case isn't decided on the first court date.
 If you both agree about what should happen, you can prepare 'short minutes of orders' to hand up in court.
 Short minutes of orders are court orders that list the things the parties need to do before the case is next back in court.

+The Judge may want you and your employer to attend mediation before the case goes any further.
 Mediation is an informal way of solving a problem and is similar to conciliation.
 The mediator helps people understand the problem, talk to each other and come up with solutions.

 The mediation could be on the same day as your first court date or could be a later date.
 The court may also order that you attend mediation even if you already attended mediation arranged by the Fair Work Ombudsman.